 Winterize a Boat Checklist

-Okay: we’ve covered all the bases for how to winterize a boat.
-You’ve asked how long does it take to winterize a boat, considered the cost to winterize a boat, and thought about when to winterize your boat.
-Now, let’s boil the process down to a handy winterize a boat checklist.
+OK, we’ve covered all the bases for how to winterize a boat.
+You’ve asked how long does it take to winterize a boat, considered the cost to winterize, and thought about when to do it.
+Now, let’s boil the process down to a handy winterizing checklist.

 - Winterize the engine(s), using the owner’s manual as a reference or paying a professional who’s familiar with your specific power system and its needs.